-Department for Communities and Local Government (DCLG) published performance (22/12/14) shows WCC is now at 51% PBR turnaround against target of 640 families.
-There are two more payment by results windows until the end of Phase 1 of the Troubled Families programme February 2015 and May 2015.
+Department for Communities and Local Government (DCLG) published performance (March 2015) shows WCC is now at 69% PBR turnaround against target of 640 families.
+There is one more payment by results window until the end of Phase 1 of the Troubled Families programme in May 2015.
 Westminster is on track for 75-80% PbR turn round by that time.